 - 2.2.1 With the exception of the first 2 grades, incremental progression will happen automatically.
-If you are assimilated into the new grading structure below the top point of your new grade, incremental progression will continue every 12 months, and is effective on the first of the following month following a years service at said grade, and annually thereafter from the implementation date/effective date of grade change until the top of the grade is reached. - 2.2.2 Recruitment will normally be to the first point of the grade, or in exceptional circumstances (as agreed with the Head of Human ResourcesHR & Payroll Team/Payroll) will reflect a level commensurate with candidates existing skills and experience in the job. - 2.2.3 New recruits or existing employees who apply for and are appointed to a new post (including secondments).
+If you are assimilated into the new grading structure below the top point of your new grade, incremental progression will continue every 12 months, and is effective on the first of the following month following a years service at said grade, and annually thereafter until the top of the grade is reached. - 2.2.2 Recruitment will normally be to the first point of the grade, or in exceptional circumstances (as agreed with HR & Payroll Team) will reflect a level commensurate with candidates existing skills and experience in the job. - 2.2.3 New recruits or existing employees who apply for and are appointed to a new post (including secondments).
 In both cases, increments will only become due from 1st of the month following completion of 12 month's service with the Council from appointment to post.
 Following this future increments will be awarded automatically on the anniversary of the first increment until the top of the grade is reached.